Top-down view of dried Huang Qi slices spilling from a kraft package onto a clay-colored background.

 Why do some recipes say not to eat the Astragalus root slices?

-Astragalus root slices are traditionally simmered to extract their medicinal compounds into water or broth, then removed and discarded.
-The woody, fibrous texture of the slices makes them difficult to chew and digest.
-All the therapeutic polysaccharides, saponins, and flavonoids extract into the liquid during cooking, so there's no need to consume the actual root material.
-Think of it like bay leaves in cooking—they infuse flavor and medicine into the dish but aren't meant to be eaten themselves.
+Astragalus slices are simmered to extract their medicinal compounds into liquid, then removed, because the woody, fibrous root itself is too tough to chew and digest.
+All the therapeutic polysaccharides, saponins, and flavonoids extract into the water or broth during cooking.
+Think of it like bay leaves in cooking: they infuse the dish but are not meant to be eaten.

 Conclusion: Astragalus as Your Daily Wellness Ally